 The contract has been kicked off in January 2018 and is divided in two subsequent Contract Stages (CS1 and CS2).
-The experimentation phase of User Terminal V1 is completed and the CS1 is expected to be concluded in Q2 2019.
+The CS1 was succesully completed in May 2019.
+The CS2 has been kicked off in September 2019.
+The experimentation phase of User Terminal V2 is completed and the CS2 is expected to be concluded in December 2021.
 The following tests scenarios have been performed:

 Test in nominal case, without any threat to the GNSS signal

 Test under spoofing, with different type of spoofing signals